pricklygorse/Interactive-Image-Background-Remover/README.md

 # Interactive Image Background Remover

 Interactive Background Remover is a user-friendly tool designed to remove backgrounds from images using a combination of interactive models (Segment Anything) and whole-image models (such as u2net, disnet, rmbg, and BiRefNet).
-This application provides a graphical interface where users can load an image, apply various models, and fine-tune the results to achieve precise background removal.
-Similar idea to the Photoroom app where you can refine your background removal, instead of just using the model outputs as-is
+This allows you to refine and fine tune your background removal, in a similar way to apps like Photoroom, instead of only running models on the entire image.

 ## Features

-- **Interactive Model Support**: Utilize Segment Anything for detailed object selection by clicking or drawing boxes on the image.
+- **Interactive Model Support**: Utilise Segment Anything for detailed object selection by clicking or drawing boxes on the image.
 - **Whole-Image Model Support**: Apply models like u2net, disnet, rmbg, and BiRefNet for quick background removal across the entire image, which can be further refined.
 - **Zoom and Pan**: Zoom in on specific parts of the image and pan around for detailed editing.
 The models are only run on the viewed area so you can incrementally build up an image from higher resolution patches.
 - **Manual Paintbrush Mode**: Manually refine the background removal with a paintbrush tool for areas not covered by the models.